Metropolitan City of Turin: Metropolitan Council

-The new Metro municipalities, giving large urban areas the administrative powers of a province, are conceived for improving the performance of local administrations and to slash local spending by better coordinating the municipalities in providing basic services (including transport, school and social programs) and environment protection.
+The new metro municipalities, giving large urban areas the administrative powers of a province, are conceived for improving the performance of local administrations and to slash local spending by better coordinating the municipalities in providing basic services (including transport, school and social programs) and environment protection.
 In this policy framework, the Mayor of Turin is designated to exercise the functions of Metropolitan mayor, presiding over a Metropolitan Council formed by 18 mayors of municipalities within the Metro municipality.

 The first Metropolitan Council of the City was elected on 12 October 2014:

 Municipalities

-There are 118 municipalities (comuni, singular: comune) in the metropolitan city. the largest by population are:
+There are 118 municipalities (comuni) in the Metropolitan City.
+The 10 largest by population are: